egberts/egberts.github.io-src/content/articles/systemd-units-file-load-paths.md

 Unit files are loaded from a set of paths determined during compilation, described in the two tables below.
-Unit files found in directories listed earlier override files with the same name in directories lower in the list.
+Unit files found in directories listed, earlier override files with the same name in directories lower in the list.

 When the variable `$SYSTEMD_UNIT_PATH` is set, the contents of this